lemoynelibrary/lemoyne/wordpress/README.md

 I'm listing most of the contents of this theme in the above tree listing.
 Most of these files I won't need to touch, but some of the crucial files, where I've already made changes, are:

+- footer.php
+- footer-include.txt
 - header.php
-- footer.php
+- header-include.txt
 - css/bootstrap-custom.min.css
 - functions.php
 - inc/template-tags.php
 - index.php
 - content.php

-The first two files contain the custom library banner and footer additions.
-There's probably a better way of including them and I plan to explore that more.
-The third file is the custom Bootstrap stylesheet which I call from the `functions.php` file.
+The first four files contain the custom library header and footer additions.
+Note that the main part of the header and footer are in the include files; those are the files that will likely be edited. `css/bootstrap-custom.min.css` is the custom Bootstrap stylesheet which I call from the `functions.php` file.
 The `inc/template-tags.php` file contains utility functions for displaying post metadata and links for categories and publication dates.
 The `index.php` and `content.php` files are where lists of posts are composed.

 ## Remote Sync for Directory Mirroring